Same-sign dimuon probe of charged lepton flavor violation at electron-photon colliders

 Depending on the ALP lifetime, two complementary search strategies can be employed.
 For sufficiently large couplings, the ALP decays promptly, yielding a clean $e^+\mu^-\mu^-$ signature, as described above.
 For smaller couplings, it can be long-lived and produce a non-prompt decay with a displaced vertex (DV) signature inside the detector.
 As shown in Fig.~\ref{fig:ctau}, the proper decay length varies significantly across the parameter space, giving rise to distinct prompt and non-prompt regimes.

-We find that the non-prompt strategy is particularly relevant for STCF, while for BESIII and ILC it does not have sensitivities, except for the case of an idealized $\sim 100$~eV laser-beam setup at BESIII.
+We find that the non-prompt strategy is particularly relevant for STCF, while for BESIII, CEPC, and ILC it does not have sensitivities, except for the case of an idealized $\sim 100$~eV laser-beam setup at BESIII.
 Accordingly, our numerical analysis focuses on STCF for the non-prompt search.
-For even longer lifetimes the ALP could appear as missing energy at the detector; however, our studies indicate that searches based on missing-energy signatures are ineffective for all three colliders.
+For even longer lifetimes the ALP could appear as missing energy at the detector; however, our studies indicate that searches based on missing-energy signatures are ineffective for all four colliders.

 This pattern reflects the interplay between the ALP lifetime, the boost in the asymmetric $\gamma e^-$ setup, and the signal rate.
 For light ALPs at BESIII and STCF, the boost is moderate and the decay length is mainly controlled by the coupling strength, so both prompt and displaced signatures can be relevant.
-At the ILC, however, the signal cross section after kinematic selections is significantly smaller, making the experiment sensitive primarily to larger values of $g_{ae\mu}$.
+At ILC and CEPC, however, the signal cross section after kinematic selections is significantly smaller, making the experiment sensitive primarily to larger values of $g_{ae\mu}$.
 In this regime, the ALP lifetime is short, so it typically decays promptly despite its large boost.
-As a result, the parameter region with observable displaced signatures is strongly reduced at high energies, explaining the non-prompt-dominated region for STCF in Fig.~\ref{fig:sensitivity}.
+As a result, the parameter region with observable displaced signatures is strongly reduced at high energies.

 Backgrounds for the non-prompt search are expected to be strongly suppressed, as no SM process can produce a DV with the same charge and flavor configuration.
 Detector-induced backgrounds, such as fake vertices or secondary interactions, are expected to be negligible after standard vertex-quality requirements.
 Thus, for the STCF setup, we treat the non-prompt search as effectively background-free in a conservative approximation.